toughlovearena/download.toughlovearena.com/README.md

 You can download the latest version of Tough Love Arena via [GitHub Releases](https://github.com/toughlovearena/download.toughlovearena.com/releases/latest).
 The downloads will be listed under "Assets".

 - Windows: Download `Tough-Love-Arena-Setup-X.X.X.exe` and run it to install
-  - NOTE: You will see a warning the first time you install.
+  - You will see a warning the first time you install.
 This is expected.
 Windows certification is coming soon!
 - Mac: Download `Tough-Love-Arena-X.X.X.dmg`, open it, and drag Tough Love Arena into your Applications folder
-  - NOTE: If you have a previous version installed, replace it with the new one.
+  - If you have a previous version installed, replace it with the new one.
 Your settings will be preserved
 - Linux: Download `Tough-Love-Arena-X.X.X.AppImage`, [make the file executable](https://itsfoss.com/use-appimage-linux/), and then run it
+  - If nothing happens when you run the AppImage, you might need to [manually install FUSE](https://docs.appimage.org/user-guide/troubleshooting/fuse.html)

 ### PLEASE READ THESE IMPORTANT NOTES